 But, poorly designed scoops aren't any better than using a common tablespoon.
-For years, I used one of those silvery metal, liquid-filled scoops thinking it was great.
-However, even when it was warmed under hot water, its blunt edge scarcely made a dent in some rock-hard ice creams.
+For years, I used one of those metal liquid-filled scoops thinking it was great.
+However, even when it was warmed under hot water, its blunt edge scarcely made a dent in rock-hard ice creams.

 You really had to twist and push down hard to get even a small amount of ice cream.
 Sometimes, when frustrated and in a hurry, I've had to place the frozen container in the microwave oven for a minute or so to help soften the ice cream.
 Then, it was often too soft.
 It was frustrating!

-However, I finally threw it away and got a new one that's surprisingly similar to the old fashioned scoop that Grandma once used.
+However, I finally threw it away and got a new scoop that's surprisingly similar to the old fashioned one that Grandma had.
 What a difference a better product design can make!

 You'll discover when making homemade ice cream that it tends to freeze harder than the store-bought variety, so having the proper serving tool makes all the difference.
 There's nothing more enticing than perfectly formed balls of ice cream in a homemade cone or on a dainty serving dish.

-Watch this brief YouTube video that demonstrates how effortlessly this popular model with its pointed tip can scoop perfect balls from frozen, rock-hard ice cream containers.
+Watch this brief YouTube video that demonstrates how effortlessly the popular Midnight Scoop with its unique ergonomic handle can scoop perfect balls from frozen, rock-hard ice cream containers.

 This no nonsense scoop is the type most loved by ice cream fanatics.
 Here's what I like about it...